 While the weather surely plays an important role to choose the best time to travel to India another factor demands attention too: national and cultural festivals.
-And October has lots of them which we will explain below.
-But first let us dig into the different climates zones in India in October
+October has lots of them which we will explain below.
+But first, let us dig into the different climates zones in India in October.

 North India in October

-October is the perfect time to hit the mountains up north and north east.
-But don’t go too far in: the high altitude regions in Uttarkhand, Himachal Pradesh and in Ladakh (Jammu, Kashmir) get already very cold, might even face snow and many roads and villages will be cut off due to the weather conditions.
-But you can visit Rishikesh, Shimla, Manali, Dharamsala and surroundings without issues and even enjoy great hikes and clear views.
-But pack some warm clothes too as it can get cold at night and in the morning and evening hours.
-Read more about fun filled travel routes in the Himalayas here.
+October is the perfect time to hit the mountains up north and northeast.
+But don’t go too far in: the high altitude regions in Uttarkhand, Himachal Pradesh and in Ladakh (Jammu, Kashmir) get already very cold.
+You might even face snow and if so, many roads and villages will be cut off due to the weather conditions.
+However, you can visit Rishikesh, Shimla, Manali, Dharamsala and the surroundings without issues and even enjoy great hikes and clear views.
+Pack some warm clothes too as it can get cold at night!
+Read more about adventure travel routes in the Himalayas here.

-In Rajasthan it can be very hot in the day time, up to 35°C and higher.
-It usually doesn’t rain in October in Central India but it can occasionally happen.
-In the night it cools down by a big margin so pack a sweater and some socks for dinners outside or an optional overnight-camel-safari.
+Rajasthan can be very hot in the day time, up to 35°C and higher.
+It usually doesn’t rain in Central India in October but it can still occasionally happen.
+The temperature drops in the night, so pack a sweater and socks for dinners outside or an optional overnight-camel-safari.
 Find some popular travel routes for Rajasthan here.

-The main tourist season starts around mid-October so even though the room rates aren’t hitting their maximum like they do in December and January the prices aren’t as low anymore as in the previous month.
+The main tourist season starts around mid-October so even though the room rates aren’t hitting their maximum, the prices aren’t as low as they were in the previous month.

 South India in October

 Tamil Nadu’s main rain season starts mid-October and lasts until mid-December.
-The region receives less rain fall in the south-west monsoon from June to September and therefore gets really wet in the last quarter of the year.
-It’s better to avoid the east coast with places like Pondicherry, Mahabalipuram and Chennai in October.
+The region receives less rainfall in the south-west monsoon from June to September and therefore it gets really wet in the last quarter of the year.
+It’s better to avoid the east coast like Pondicherry, Mahabalipuram and Chennai in October.

-In Goa business is slowly picking up by middle of October with many resorts and restaurants reopening for the new season.
-South-Goa is still slow and won’t be very hospitable until November but you can definitely already have a good time at the beaches of North-Goa.
-It can be hot and it might storm and rain on some days but that should be a rare occasion.
+In Goa business is slowly picking up by the middle of October with many resorts and restaurants reopening for the new season.
+South-Goa is still slow and won’t be very hospitable until November.
+You can definitely already have a good time at the beaches of North-Goa!
+It can be hot and it might storm on some days but that should be a rare occasion.

-So while the weather can be quite unpredictable in October we are 100% certain that you can experience at least one great Hindu festival in October.
-Probably even the biggest of them all: Diwali, the ethereal festival of light (19/10/2017, 07/11/2018, 27/10/2019).
+While the weather can be quite unpredictable in October, we are 100% certain that you will experience at least one great Hindu festival!
+Probably even the biggest of them all: Diwali, the ethereal festival of light.
 In many parts of the country the festival lasts five days and people travel far to visit relatives and friends.
 Many consider it as a new year celebration with fireworks and crackers.
-It’s a magical time to be in India and it would besdefinitely a great idea to stay at a homestay with a Hindu family who will invite you to participate in the ceremonies.
-Plan your trip with us and we make sure you can experience the an authentic and exciting Diwali festival.
+It’s a magical time to be in India.
+We recommend you stay at a homestay with a Hindu family who will invite you to participate in the ceremonies.
+Plan your trip with us and we make sure you can experience the authentic and exciting Diwali festival.

-This time has a major drawback though: since many locals are travelling to visit home or relatives train and flight tickets are very expensive or even booked out long in advance.
-So it is better to travel in one region in the week before and after Diwali.
-You might be able to catch cheap flights on the day of Diwali but definitely not around the day if you are more of a spontaneous traveler.
+This time has a major drawback: since many locals are travelling to visit home or relatives train and flight tickets are very expensive or even booked out long in advance.
+Hence, it is better to travel in one region the week before and after Diwali.
+You might be able to catch cheap flights on the day of Diwali but definitely not around the day if you are more of a spontaneous traveller.
 Good news: Hotels are often cheaper during Diwali as domestic tourism is low.

-- Navaratri & Dusshera.
+Navaratri & Dusshera.
 A nine-day long festival celebrating all forms of the mother goddess.
-People fast in the day and dance and fest at night.
+People fast in the day and dance and feast at night.
 On the 10th day Dussehra, the victory of good over evil, is celebrated.
-The biggest celebration happens in Kolkata (Durga Puja), but you can also observe the ceremonies all over Gujarat, Rajasthan, in Delhi, Varanasi, Mumbai, Mysore and in the small town of Kullu in Himachal Pradesh.
-In 2017 it will be in September but in 2018 again in October.
+The biggest celebration happens in Kolkata (Durga Puja).
+You can also observe the ceremonies all over Gujarat, Rajasthan, in Delhi, Varanasi, Mumbai, Mysore and in the small town of Kullu in Himachal Pradesh.

 If you are thinking about travelling to India in October, plan your trip with us and we make sure to create a trip experience of a lifetime for you and your family and friends.